mandja96/facultyOS/README.md

 # facultyOS
-This repository represents homework assignments from a course called Operating systems.
+This repository represents homework assignments from a course called Operating Systems.